 NOTE: Depending on hardware resources, video framerate of playback can be less than targeted in the menu.

 By default, VQ Probe is in the Overlap View mode.
 You can switch to the Independent View mode.
 In this mode, the left and the right files are shown in full, side by side, and the splitter line is not movable.

 To change the current mode, click the View > Split Line Mode submenu and choose either Overlap View or Independent View.

 YUV values of the opened files become available starting at a zoom ratio of 32x.
 These values will look as follows:

 If the current visible component is chosen for displaying one plane (Y, U, or V), the values for that specific component will be shown.
 For example:

-Use dec and hex switch to show values in decimal or hexadecimal formats, respectively.
+Use the dec/hex switch to show values in decimal or hexadecimal format, respectively.

 Heat Map: Difference between Left(Right) and Reference